keithbuhler/keithbuhler.github.io/slideshows/intro13atheism.md

 ![dawkins 3](http://godlessmom.com/wp-content/uploads/2014/08/Richard-Dawkins1.png)

+### Christian apologists argue

+1. There is almost certainly a God, therefore
+2. Religion (and especially Chrisitanity) is the source of great human happiness and many goods for culture, civilization, hospitals, charity, and happiness
+3. Atheism is immoral, hyper-intellectual, imbalanced, despairing, and intellectually unfulfilling.

-### God Delusion
+### God Delusion argues

-Seeks to show that:
-There is almost certainly no god, therefore...
+1. There is almost certainly no god, therefore...
-Monotheistic religion is a cause of evil.
+2. Monotheistic religion is a cause of evil, suffering, ignorance, stupidity, and war.
-Atheism on the other hand, can be moral, balanced, happy, and intellectually fulfilled.
+3. Atheism on the other hand, can be moral, balanced, happy, and intellectually fulfilled.

+### The Core Argument

+1. If we can explain 'design' without god, then there is no good reason to suppose a god exists.
+2. We can explain 'design' without god (via natural selection, chance, and the anthropic principle).
+3. Therefore, there is no good reason to suppose a god exists.

+### The Argument: Part I, Against Theism

+1. There is little reason to believe in God except the appearance of design.
+2. One of the greatest challenges to the human intellect has been to explain how the complex, improbable appearance of design in the universe arises.
+3. The natural temptation is to attribute the appearance of design to actual design itself.
+4. The temptation is a false one because the designer hypothesis immediately raises the larger problem of who designed the designer.

+###
+5. The most ingenious and powerful explanation is Darwinian evolution by natural selection.
+6. Though we don’t have an equivalent explanation for physics, we should not give up the hope of a better explanation arising in physics, something as powerful as Darwinism is for biology.
+8. Therefore, the complex, improbable appearance of design can probably be explained  eventually.
+9. Therefore, there is no need of God to explain design.
+10. Therefore, there is probably no God.

 </section><section data-markdown>